 Research from Shannon Rawski, at the University of Wisconsin, Oshkosh, for example, has shown that sexual harassment training that described people in a legal context (as harassers or victims) led attendees to reject it as a waste of time since they weren’t willing to label themselves this way.
 While training can make people more aware of definitions of harassment and ways to report it, some studies have shown that employees who receive the training end up being more confused about what constitutes sexual harassment at the end than they were at the beginning.
 Paying millions of dollars for employees to take a class on the topic doesn’t help build an infrastructure or culture that discourages harassment or discrimination.
 In fact, attending training doesn’t even make people less likely to engage in harassing behaviors.

 It remains to be seen whether changes in harassment training will be effective – partly because we don’t know precisely what changes have been made and companies are loath to discuss them.
 But almost 4 in 10 working Americans say their employer has established new training on harassment in the workplace or instituted new policies about harassment in the last two years, and most of those people thought it was for the best.
+In fact, 1/3 said it changed the way they acted at work.

 Is the glass half empty or half full?